boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/custom-widget/v5.2.48-or-later/migrate-custom-widgets-from-lower-version.md

 # Migration of Custom Widgets from lower versions to v5.2.48 or later

-When the Bold BI is upgraded from a lower version to v5.2.48 or later, custom widgets available in the Bold BI build will be upgraded automatically.
-To upgrade custom widgets created in a version lower than 5.2, which are placed manually in the location mentioned below after the v5.2.48 migration, run the custom widget upgrader utility mentioned below:
+When the Bold BI is upgraded from the lower version to v5.2.48 or later, custom widgets available in the Bold BI build will be upgraded automatically.
+To upgrade the custom widgets(created in the version lower than 5.2) which is placed manually in the below mentioned location after the v5.2.48 migration run the custom widget upgrader utility mentioned below:

-> **NOTE:** This feature is available in On-Premises Deployment but not in Syncfusion Managed Cloud Server.

-* Place the Custom Widgets as mentioned in the <a href="/visualizing-data/visualization-widgets/custom-widget/v4.2.68-or-later/#importing-widget-in-designer">link</a>.
+* Place the Custom Widgets as mentioned in the <a href="/embedded-bi/visualizing-data/visualization-widgets/custom-widget/v4.2.68-or-later/#importing-widget-in-designer">link</a>.

 * Now run the custom widget upgrader utility by following the steps below:
   <table>